 Traveling with an allergic kid can be really tough.
 Especially when you factor in eating at restaurants and staying in hotels.
 Charlie, my youngest, has severe dairy and soy allergies.
 Although her reactions are not anaphylactic, she has ended up being admitted to the hospital on two separate trips.

-Through the past 6 years, I have learned a lot about how to keep your allergic kid safe when traveling.
+Over the past 6 years, I have learned a lot about how to keep your allergic kid safe when traveling.
 Here are my tips.

 At this point, I have learned that planning ahead is my best bet.
 I don’t leave the house now without a backup lunch for Charlie packed in a small lunchbox.
 This applies whether we are headed to a movie, the mall or even just out for more than a few hours.
 I keep 4 ice packs in the freezer so one is always ready to go.

-When heading out on longer road trips, I pack Charlie an entire cooler full of foods she has tried at home and I know she will not react to.
+When heading out on long road trips, I pack Charlie an entire cooler full of foods she has tried at home and I know she will not react to.
 I recommend the Coleman Powerchill Cooler.
 To keep cool, it plugs into the cigarette lighter in the car.
 You can also pick up an attachment that allows you to plug it into any traditional plug in the car or hotel room.
 This has saved me an exponential amount of money as I no longer have to worry about spoiled food and we are eating out much less on the road.

 Carry An Allergy Card